Sienci-Labs/Resources/gsender/ytsb-gs-setup-and-layout.md

 We’ve built gSender’s layout around these primary boxed sections so that you can have all of the CNC functionality most hobbyists need on one screen without getting confused about what each button does.
 If you’re doing anything **during** a job it’ll be in the middle, if you’re doing anything **outside** a job it’ll likely be on the right, and if you want greater customization or functionality it’ll be found in the toolbars.

 Another of gSender’s Design Principals is colouring.
 It can be scary to have an assortment of buttons in front of you and not know what they’re going to do.
-This is why we made every button on the right-side control that moves the CNC, **blue**.
+This is why we made every button in the app that moves the CNC, **blue**.
 This means you shouldn’t ever find yourself startled when the machine moves unexpectedly since the colour will help to communicate whether it’s a ‘machine moving’ button or not.

 ### Stats